rewardenv/reward/docs/environments/initializing-laravel.md

     $ reward env up
     ```

-4. Install the composer packages and intialize the database
+4. Install the composer packages and initialize the database

     ``` shell
     $ reward shell